 1. How much is your money worth in the purchase currency?

 To give you more security and certainty over what your pounds will be worth, you can lock in the current exchange rate for up to a year.
-That way, you know exactly how much your sterling budget is in euros, no matter what happens to the market.
+That way, you know exactly how much your sterling budget is in dollars, no matter what happens to the market.

 2. Consider buying fees and costs